connellyj/connellyj.github.io/_posts/2018-1-2-market-basket.markdown

 ---

 Professionally developed web-based software in an AGILE environment that helps businesses make smart, data-driven decisions.
-Planned, developed, tested, and deployed a new trend chart feature to clients.
+Independently planned, developed, tested, and deployed a new trend chart feature to clients by the end of the summer.
+Used a complete web stack including SQL, C# .NET, and JavaScript.